Shawn-Nichol/Pluralsight-Manage-Accounts-in-Active-Directory/README.md

 **Organizational Units as an Access Control Boundary**

-OUs are not just an organizational convenience — they define the scope of Group Policy application and delegation.
-Creating a dedicated OU for domain objects (like `Globomantics`) allows administrators to apply targeted GPOs and delegate management without granting broad domain-level permissions.
+OUs are not just an organizational convenience; they define the scope of Group Policy application and delegation.
+Creating a dedicated OU for domain objects allows administrators to apply targeted GPOs and delegate management without granting broad domain-level permissions.
 Poor OU design leads to either overly broad policy application or excessive admin access.

 **Delegation of Control vs. Domain Admin Sprawl**

 One of the most common misconfigurations in enterprise AD environments is granting Domain Admin rights to users who only need a subset of that access.
-This lab demonstrates a key alternative: using the Delegation of Control Wizard to grant `NetAdmins` members only the permission needed to join and remove computer objects — nothing more.
-This directly reduces the blast radius of a compromised account.
+This lab demonstrates a key alternative: using the Delegation of Control Wizard to grant `NetAdmins` members only the permission needed to join and remove computer objects, nothing more.

 **PowerShell for Repeatable, Auditable Provisioning**